Skilledgamer101/oec/README.txt

 3. Enter the letters which you want to practice writing
 4. Upload handwriting on website
 5. Your results will be shown immediately
-6. The more consecutive correct results you get, the more awards you can achieve!
+6. The more consecutive correct results you get, the more points you earn, and the more awards you can achieve!

+*You can also see your top 5 letters, 5 letters you need the most improvement on, and how many points you have currently.